-If the S-CSCF does not receive a response to an authentication challenge within an acceptable time, it considers the authentication to have failed.
-If the IMPU was not already registered, the S-CSCF shall send a Cx-Put to the HSS to set the registration-flag for that IMPU to Not registered or unregistered (see message CM3 in clause 6.1.2.2).
-If the IMPU was already registered, the S-CSCF does not change the registration-flag.
+If the S-CSCF does not receive a response to an authentication within an acceptable time, it considers the authentication to have failed.
+The update to the HSS is performed in the same way as if receiving an SM9 indicating authentication failure (see message CM3 in clause 6.1.2.2).